 Depending on the circumstances, an overweight worker may have a workplace discrimination case.
 By contacting an attorney, workers can explore legal options for holding employers accountable.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers determine whether they have a wrongful termination case.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers determine whether they have a wrongful termination case.